 - IFRS does not include specific guidance on the accounting for digital assets and there is no clear industry practice and, accordingly, the accounting for digital assets could fall into a variety of different standards.
 The Company has assessed that it acts in a capacity as a commodity broker-trader as defined in IAS 2 Inventories ("IAS 2") in characterizing its holding of digital assets.
 The Company holds cryptocurrencies for sale in the ordinary course of business.
 The Company actively trades the cryptocurrencies and purchase them with a view to their resale in the near future.
 Although 'commodity' is not defined in IAS 2, the Company has concluded that its holding of cryptocurrencies is a commodity or similar to a commodity and measured its holding of cryptocurrencies at fair value less costs to sell. - Digital currency denominated assets and crypto currencies inventories (note 4.2 and note 5, respectively) are included in current assets.
 Assets of this type held by trade exchanges or liquidity providers are further classified as trade receivables as Banxa Holdings Inc. (Banxa) is an unsecured creditor while the assets are held by the trade exchange or liquidity provider as the title to these assets is held by the trade exchange or liquidity provider.
-The trade exchange or liquidity provider owes Banxa an account receivable for the fluctuating value of the fiat and digital assets held on their platform at any point in time.

-Digital currencies are carried at their fair value determined by the spot rate based on Trade exchanges (e.g., Binance) prices as at midnight AEST The digital currency market is still a new market and is highly volatile; historical prices are not necessarily indicative of future value; a significant change in the market prices for digital currencies may have a significant impact on the Company's results and financial position.
+The trade exchange or liquidity provider owes Banxa an account receivable for the fluctuating value of the fiat and digital assets held on their platform at any point in time. - Digital currencies are carried at their fair value determined by the spot rate based on Trade exchanges (e.g., Binance) prices as at midnight Australian Eastern Standard Time (AEST) The digital currency market is still a new market and is highly volatile; historical prices are not necessarily indicative of future value; a significant change in the market prices for digital currencies may have a significant impact on the Company's results and financial position.
+The majority of our digital currency holdings are stablecoins pegged to the USD, specifically USDT and USDC which have little to no volatility relative to other cryptocurrencies.

-Condensed Interim Consolidated Financial Statements For the three months period ended on 30 September 2023 and 30 September 2022 (Expressed in Australian Dollars)
+Condensed Interim Consolidated Financial Statements For the nine months period ended on 31 March 2024 and 31 March 2023 (Expressed in Australian Dollars) (Unaudited)